Meditation Drop-In Group

 WHERE: Here at CAPS, 3624 Market Street, 1st Floor West When: Thursdays 5-6pm, starting Wednesday, September 12th.
 Orientation for newcomers begins at 4:30pm.

 Newcomers please arrive at 4:30pm.
-Before you join the drop-in group, please print, complete and bring this Registration Form to your first session.
+Before you join the drop-in group, please print, complete, and bring this brief information form to your first session.

 There is an optional 6-6:30pm session to discuss how to tailor the practice into your daily life

-This is a drop-in workship.
+This is a drop-in workshop.
 There is no need to sign up.
 Just show up.
-You are not obligated to attend a set numnber of sessions; however, the more that you practice, the better you are at avoiding or minimizing stressors.
+You are not obligated to attend a set number of sessions; however, the more that you practice, the better you are at avoiding or minimizing stressors.

 Finally, mindfulness is a tool that you can use for the rest of your life and in all realms of your life.
-It is a wonderful gift to give yourself.
+It is a wonderful gift to give you.